Full Form of IPS

 Central Armed Police Forces Exam (CAPF)

-This exam is conducted for recruitments of Assistant Commandants in the Central Armed Police Forces.
+This exam is conducted for recruiting Assistant Commandants in the Central Armed Police Forces.

 Learn how to make a smart Preparation strategy for IAS Exam!